 If you are behind on your child support payments, you must reach agreements with the appropriate child support agency in each state where you owe more than $2,500 in child support.
 Your passport application or renewal will be processed once you pay the debt or make an arrangement to do so.
 Then the denial request is withdrawn by the state.

 Note: This process takes approximately two to three weeks and the Department of State only holds denied applications for 90 days.
 After 90 days, a new passport application and fee payment will be required.
 Contact the U.S. Department of Health and Human Services' Office of Child Support Enforcement if you have any questions.

-If you are traveling within two weeks, you will need to make an appointment to replace your passport in person at a passport acceptance facility or center.
-You will need to bring forms DS-11 and DS-64.
+If you are traveling within two weeks, you will need to make an appointment to replace your passport in person at a regional passport facility or center.
+You will need to bring proof of travel and forms DS-11 and DS-64.

 Note: Once you have reported your passport lost or stolen, it is invalidated by the State Department.
 It cannot be used if it is found.